crustio/crust-wiki/docs/ecosystemGrowth.md

 3. Investment resources

   If needed, Crust can help match projects in Crust Ecosystem Growth Program with external investment institutions.
-The investment institusions include but are not limited to: DFG, NGC ventrues, and IOSG.
+The investment institutions include but are not limited to DFG, NGC ventures, and IOSG.

 ## Process of Crust Ecosystem Growth Program